jancbeck/create_ytmusic_playlist/README.md

 Replace "Playlist Name" with your desired playlist name, and add as many artist-track pairs as needed.

+## Notes

+- The script will prompt the user to choose a match when the first result's matching ratio is lower than the specified threshold.
+- If the first result's matching ratio is equal to or higher than the threshold, the song will be added to the playlist automatically.
+- The matching ratio threshold can be adjusted using the `--threshold` option.
+- The script will save a cache file in the same directory as the JSON file with a `.cached` extension.
+This cache file stores the video IDs found during previous runs of the script.

 ## License

 This project is licensed under the MIT License.